mtyler14/SEED_Group12/Demo 2/readme.md

 ## Matlab
 The control system for Demo 2 utilizes the proportional angular velocity controllers for each motor from Demo 1.
 The proportional gains used for each controller are slightly reduced to 1.196 V/(rad/s), or 0.08 PWM/(counts/s) as used in Arduino.
 No integral or derivative gains are added.
 Figure 2 shows the unit step response for motor 1, and Figure 3 shows the unit step response for motor 2.
 Note that the simulated transfer function is tuned to approximately match the experimental data based on the identification experiments from Demo 1.
-The unit step responses are assumed to correlate with 0.5 V delivered to each motor.
+The unit step responses are measured with 0.5 V delivered to each motor.

 ![Motor1 tf](https://github.com/mtyler14/SEED_Group12/blob/master/Demo%202/images/motor1_tf.jpg)